arista-netdevops-community/cvp-in-gcp/README.md

 ##  1. <a name='TLDR'></a>TLDR
 Install terraform, configure gcloud and use the `.tfvars` example.

+> **_NOTE_**: If you get the `The "count" value depends on resource attributes that cannot be determined until apply, so Terraform cannot predict how many instances will be created.` error message, you didn't use the [-target module.cvp_cluster](#targetmodule.cvp_cluster) parameter.

 ##  2. <a name='Requisites'></a>Requisites
 ###  2.1. <a name='terraform0.13'></a>terraform >= 0.13